hl7au/au-fhir-ps/input/pagecontent/the-aups.md

 *Figure 3: The AU PS 'Passport'*
 <br/>

 While AU PS has no variance (i.e. fully compliant) from IPS Implementation Guide version 2.0.0-ci-build ([current](https://build.fhir.org/ig/HL7/fhir-ips)), AU PS does impose requirements additional to IPS to support requirements in the Australian healthcare context (these primarily come from AUCDI and AU Core).
-These additional requirements are intentionally limited to maximise interopability with IPS-aware systems.
+These additional requirements are intentionally limited to maximise interoperability with IPS-aware systems.
 See [Comparison with other national and international IGs](comparison.html) and [Relationship with other IGs](relationship.html) for information on the national and international standards context of AU PS.

 Additional requirements include:
 * additionally profiled resources